Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 12. Kenting, Hengchun, and White Sand Bay

-Kenting is the Taiwan backpacking mecca, you’ll see plenty of foreigners here, so the local business adapted to the average backpacker’s market.
+Kenting is the Taiwan backpacking mecca; you’ll see plenty of foreigners here, so the local businesses have adapted to the average backpacker’s market.

 Accommodation everywhere, pancake restaurants, and so on.
-If you like the backpackers’ vibe this is definitively the place to stay.
-There are 3 very nice beaches near Kenting central area, with pristine water and some noisy watersport activities.
+If you like the backpackers’ vibe, this is definitely the place to stay.
+There are three very nice beaches near the Kenting central area, with pristine water and some noisy watersport activities.

-Southwest of Hengchung is a small peninsula, a rural area interesting to explore by bike or scooter.
-On its western shores is the beautiful White Sand Bay, featured as a film location in the movie The Life of Pi, by Ang Lee.
+Southwest of Hengchung is a small peninsula, a rural area worth exploring by bike or scooter.
+On its western shores is the beautiful White Sand Bay, featured as a film location in Ang Lee’s The Life of Pi.

 Check also